PhD in Sustainability Science (2023)

 • Application Processing Fee: None

-To secure admission, successful applicants will be required to pay at least 50% of the tuition fee for the first academic year (USD 5,000*, non-refundable) within 10 UNU working days** after the result announcement and prior to enrolment.
+To secure admission, successful applicants will be required to pay at least 50% of the tuition fee for the first academic year (USD 6,000*, non-refundable) by the due date on the invoice issued after the result announcement and prior to enrolment.
 Students who choose to pay annually must pay a full one-year tuition payment before the commencement of the academic year.
-Successful applicants are required to submit all documents and pay the tuition fee by the deadline.
+Successful applicants are required to submit all documents and pay the tuition fee by the deadline.**

-The estimated total expenses for living and studying in Tokyo for 3 years are approximately USD 84,000, including tuition.
+The estimated total expenses for living and studying in Tokyo for three years are approximately USD 84,000, including tuition fees.
 Applicants must ensure adequate financial resources to meet the full costs of educational and living expenses.

 * The fee is subject to change.